giorgia-nadizar/interpretable-control-competition/index.md

 - Control Policy: participants will have to submit a control policy of their choice, which can take any form, as long as the participants can provide a clear and coherent explanation for it.
 - Policy Explanation and Pipeline Description (up to 4 pages): this document should contain an interpretability analysis of the policy, covering all relevant information deducible from it.
 Moreover, it should outline the participant's pipeline for obtaining the control policy and formulating the corresponding explanation.
 - Code for Reproducibility: participants will have to make their code available to enhance transparency and allow others to replicate and build upon the solutions provided.

+More details on the submission procedure will follow by the end of January.
+In the meanwhile, if you want to ask any question or provide some feedback, join us at our Discord server: [https://discord.gg/dA8jpFVa9t](https://discord.gg/dA8jpFVa9t).

 # Submission deadline
 13th June 2024.